Shanghai hospital pays the price for China's COVID response

 Family members have taken to social media to plea for help and answers and are demanding to see surveillance video from inside the facility after getting little to no information from the hospital.

+On Saturday, Shanghai Vice Mayor Zong Ming said the lockdown could soon be lifted or eased in communities that report no positive cases within 14 days, after another round of citywide COVID-19 testing.

-Shen Peiming, 71, was one such casualty.
+Shen Peiming, 71, was one such casualty of harsh measures.
 She died Sunday morning at the hospital, without any relatives by her side.
 A family member said they have been calling the hospital non-stop to find out the circumstances of Shen's death, but have not gotten a clear answer.
 “How many times have there been lockdowns since 2020?
 They still don't have experience managing this?" the family member said.

 All they know is her doctor and nurses had not been there to care for Shen, who was partially paralyzed after a stroke.
 Her last nursing assistant had been quarantined for being a close contact of a positive case, the relative said, speaking on condition of anonymity out of fear of retribution.
 An unfamiliar worker called to inform them of her death.
 Later, the hospital said it was due to a chest infection.